-Here, at the abandoned quarry at the Weilberg mountain , we see the structure of the rocks and get an idea of how the Siebengebirge came into being.
-About 30 million years ago, in the Oligocene and into the Miocene, there was volcanic activity in our region.
+Here, at the geological outcrop at Mount Weilberg, we get an idea of how the Siebengebirge came into being.
+About 30 million years ago, in the Oligocene and into the Miocene, all hell had broken loose.

-The early geologists, and even the world-renowned scientist Alexander von Humboldt, could not believe that the Siebengebirge was of volcanic origin.
+The early geologists, and even the famous Alexander von Humboldt, could not believe that the Siebengebirge was of volcanic origin.
 Today we know that our region, the Middle Rhine, was part of a continental fault line system.
 Along these lines continents may break apart, and volcanic eruptions may occur.
-In the Nature Park House at Margarethenhöhe, you can learn a lot more about rocks, volcanism in the Seven Mountains and petrology as well as in the Siebengebirgsmuseum.